Charles Lindbergh: American family

 In his autobiography, Lindbergh derided pilots he met as womanizing "barnstormers"; he also criticized Army cadets for their "facile" approach to relationships.
 He wrote that the ideal romance was stable and long-term, with a woman with keen intellect, good health, and strong genes, his "experience in breeding animals on our farm [having taught him] the importance of good heredity".

-Anne Morrow Lindbergh (1906–2001) was the daughter of Dwight Morrow, who, as a partner at J.P.
+Anne Morrow Lindbergh was the daughter of Dwight Morrow, who, as a partner at J.P.
 Morgan & Co., had acted as financial adviser to Lindbergh.
 He was also the U.S. Ambassador to Mexico in 1927.
 Invited by Morrow on a goodwill tour to Mexico along with humorist and actor Will Rogers, Lindbergh met Anne in Mexico City in December 1927.

-The couple was married on May 27, 1929, at the Morrow estate in Englewood, New Jersey, where they resided after their marriage before moving to their home in the western part of the state.
+The couple was married on May 27, 1929, at the Morrow estate in Englewood, New Jersey, where they resided after their marriage before moving to the western part of the state.
 They had six children: Charles Augustus Lindbergh Jr. (1930–1932); Jon Morrow Lindbergh (1932–2021); Land Morrow Lindbergh (b.
-1937), who studied anthropology at Stanford University and married Susan Miller in San Diego; Anne Lindbergh (1940–1993); Scott Lindbergh (b.
+1937), who studied anthropology at Stanford University; Anne Lindbergh (1940–1993); Scott Lindbergh (b.
 1942); and Reeve Lindbergh (b.
 1945), a writer.
 Lindbergh taught Anne how to fly, and she accompanied and assisted him in much of his exploring and charting of air routes.

 Lindbergh saw his children for only a few months a year.
-He kept track of each child's infractions (including such things as gum-chewing) and insisted that Anne track every penny of household expenses in account books.
+He kept track of each child's infractions (including such things as gum-chewing) and insisted that Anne track every penny of household expenses.

-Lindbergh's grandson, aviator Erik Lindbergh (one of 8 children of Jon Lindbergh), has had notable involvement in both the private spaceflight and electric aircraft industries.
+Lindbergh's grandson, aviator Erik Lindbergh, has had notable involvement in both the private spaceflight and electric aircraft industries.

 Glider hobby

 Lindbergh came to the Monterey Peninsula with his wife in March 1930 to continue innovations in the design and use of gliders.
 He stayed at Del Monte Lodge in Pebble Beach, to search for sites for launching gliders.
-He came to the Palo Corona Ranch in Carmel Valley, California and stayed there as quests at the Sidney Fish home, where he flew a glider from a ridge at the ranch.
+He came to the Palo Corona Ranch in Carmel Valley, California, and stayed there as guests at the Sidney Fish home, where he flew a glider from a ridge at the ranch.
 Eight men towed the glider to the ridge where he soared over the countryside for 10 minutes and brought the plane down 3 miles below the Highlands Inn.
 Other flights lasted 70 minutes.
 In 1930, his wife became the first woman to receive a U.S. glider pilot license.